Take a look at the trailer that’s arrived for Rams, an upcoming Australian drama-comedy starring Sam Neill and Michael Caton.

 It’s nice to have Neill and Caton together for a small Aussie film like this.
 It looks to be wearing its heart on its sleeve, playing with light humour and clear love for rural communities and farmers.
 Jeremy Sims, known for Beneath Hill 60, Last Train to Freo and Last Cab to Darwin, directs from a screenplay by Jules Duncan.

-Also starring Miranda Richardson, Asher Keddie and Wayne Blair, Roadshow Films is expected to release Rams in cinemas later this year.
+Also starring Miranda Richardson, Asher Keddie and Wayne Blair, Roadshow Films will be releasing Rams in Australian cinemas on August 27.

 Official synopsis for Rams: